 Number of completions of the task before it’s considered as Done

-You can connect AWS S3 cloud storage to your project.
-Once connected, you’ll be able to sync project tasks with the data stored in your bucket, e.g. creating new tasks on-the-fly from the remote images.
+You can connect AWS S3 cloud storage to your project, then sync your project with the data stored in your bucket, e.g. creating new tasks on-the-fly from the remote images.

-When creating new connection, you have to specify:
+When creating a new connection, you have to specify:

 - You storage title